 This post was originally published in French here.

-Architecte logiciel chez It&L@bs, entité d’Orange Business Services, j’interviens depuis deux ans sur des projets trans-techno (J2EE, .Net, web, embarqué) dans les domaines du M2M et de l’informatique industrielle.
+Architecte logiciel chez It&L@bs, entité d’Orange Business, j’interviens depuis deux ans sur des projets trans-techno (J2EE, .Net, web, embarqué) dans les domaines du M2M et de l’informatique industrielle.
 Passionné par l’informatique, j’aime suivre de près les dernières tendances technologiques dans le domaine du web et de l’ingénierie de SI.